 Here’s a diagram of the system, to help you discern what’s going on.

 That’s all there is to it.
 The reason why it works is because if you ever get dirt in your fuel, and you will, it falls to the bottom.
 The hovering line can’t pick it up.
 I’ve been using this fuel jug since 1992.
 (Actually I’ve gotten a new jug and a new pump once in that time, but it’s the same system.)
 The only time I ever got dirt in my fuel tank was when I had only an inch of fuel left and I tipped the jug to get the fuel out because I wanted to fly one more time.
-It picked up the dirt from the bottom of the jug.
+It picked up a little bit of dirt from the bottom of the jug.
 Other than that, I don’t have dirt problems.
-When the fuel level gets below a quarter of a jug I pour some in until it’s about 3/4 full.
+When the fuel level gets below a quarter I add fuel from another jug until it’s about 3/4 full.